Updates and all other info for Holy Trinity Catholic Church in Gainesville, Virginia

 Do we have to do monthly assessments?

-Children in the 2nd year of formation for the sacraments (typically 2nd graders and 8th graders) will have sacrament related testing 2 times during the year.
+Children in the 2nd year of formation for the sacraments (typically 2nd graders and 8th graders) will have sacrament related testing during the year.

 How will I know what sacramental work I need to turn in?

-This web page will be updated soon with links to all the requirements needed for each sacramental year, including a spreadsheet where you can track your progress.
+The family faith formation main page contains links to all the requirements needed for each sacramental year, including a spreadsheet where you can track your progress.

 What if I am not keeping up with the sacramental work or attending meetings regularly?